radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 2. If needed, customize the parameters and click Save.
 3. Click on the Generate Report button.
 The Generate Audit Report window opens.
 4. You can specify a location for the reports to be stored in the Output Location field.
 The default location for generated reports is <RLI_HOME>\reporting-birt\reports.
 Alternatively, you can specify a network share path.
-5. Indicate a time period the report should include (start and end dates and times)
+5. Indicate a time period the report should include (start and end dates and times).
 6. To generate a report that aggregate statistics from all nodes in your RadiantOne cluster into a single report, check the Global Report box.
 7. To generate a report for a single node, indicate the server name in the Server Name field.

 >[!warning]
 >If RadiantOne is deployed in a cluster, the default behavior of the Audit Report generator is to create a report for each node.
-The values entered in the >Server Name field override checking the Global Report box.
+The values entered in the Server Name field override checking the Global Report box.

 8. You can specify a session ID if needed.